u-boot/u-boot/tools/buildman/buildman.rst

 a lot of boards, or boards for which you do not have the blobs, you can use the -M flag to allow missing blobs.
 This marks the build as if it succeeded, although with warnings shown, including 'Some images are invalid'.
-If any boards fail in this way, buildman exits with status 101.
+If any boards fail in this way, Buildman exits with status 101.

-To convert warnings to errors, use -E. To make buildman return success with these warnings, use -W.
+To convert warnings to errors, use -E. To make Buildman return success with these warnings, use -W.

-It is generally safe to default to enabling -M for all runs of buildman, so long as you check the exit code.
+It is generally safe to default to enabling -M for all runs of Buildman, so long as you check the exit code.
 To do this, add::

    allow-missing = "always"